 Traditional historical western romances.

 There’s a well-defined line between good and evil: Good guys are reallygood, and bad guys are really bad.
 The cowboy hero, usually a man of few words, is strong and loyal, rides a horse, wears chaps, and carries a gun.
 The heroine is usually spunky and strong-willed, and may be, among other things, a mail-order bride, a prohibitionist, or a suffragist.
-Adventures abound in the historical western romance, whether it’s a wagon train journey, a bank robbery, a land war, a cattle drive, a saloon brawl, or a gunfight.
+Adventures abound in the historical western romance, whether it’s a wagon train journey, a bank robbery, a land war, a cattle drive, a saloon brawl, or a gunfight (Not just a mere squishy fight).
 There may or may not be Native American characters, but — sadly — they can still be very stereotypical.

 Contemporary western romances.

 These may feature heroes who are ranchers, rodeo riders, horse trainers, veterinarians — the list is as long as the author’s imagination.
 They are as likely to be driving a truck as riding a horse.
 Heroines may be reassigned because of work, be running away from the big city, or find themselves the owners of a ranch left to them by relatives.
-Settings vary, too — ranches, ranges, rodeos, even honky-tonks.
+Settings vary, too — ranches, ranges, rodeos, honky-tonks, even mattress and flashlight combinations.
 Many times, there’s a small town nearby.

 Faith-based western romances.